NREL/EnergyPlus/design/FY2021/NFP-ThreeNewSteamSystems.md

 6. Steam coils are designed with steam traps, which only allow condensed steam to leave the coil; hence the steam always condenses and leaves the coil at a quality of 0

-These assumptions are applied to the new objects: `LoadProfile:Plant` in a steam loop, `DistrictHeatingSteam`, and `HeatExchanger:SteamToWater`.
+These assumptions are applied to the new objects: `LoadProfile:Plant` in a steam loop, and `DistrictHeatingSteam`.
 If CoolProp is implemented in the future, the steam systems can be renewed with an enthalpy-based system.

 ## Approach ##